Housing Lottery FAQs

 How long do we have to make roommate selections?

 In the event that you have not created your roommate group before your time slot opens, the person in your group making room selections (typically the person with the earliest selection time) will have 5 minutes to make all roommate requests once a unit has been selected.
 It is essential for your group to be well prepared in advance.
 Reviewing floorplans and communicating preferences with each other.
 Since the Village requires every room to be filled at the time of room selection, if all roommate requests are not made and accepted within the 5-minute allotment, the entire townhouse/apartment will become available for others to select and your group must begin the room selection process over.

 During my lottery timeslot, I'm trying to type the name of the roommate I want to request, but his/her name does not appear on the screen?

-Be sure you are typing in the name correctly - using legal names and not nicknames.
-If the student did not register for the lottery in advance as required, will be abroad fall term or if they have received a theme or Greek house assignment, they are not eligible to participate in the lottery, therefore their name is not included in the dropdown menu.
+Be sure you are typing in the name correctly - using full legal names and not nicknames.
+If the student did not register for the lottery in advance as required, or will be abroad fall term, or if they have received a theme or fraternity/sorority housing assignment, they are not eligible to participate in the lottery, therefore their name is not included in the process.

 During my timeslot, when I type the name of my requested roommate or apartment mate, their name appears but I am not able to select them?

 If a student has a pending roommate request or has already accepted a roommate request, their name will be visible on the dropdown menu, but you will not be able to select them.
 The person you are requesting will either need to accept or decline any pending roommate requests.